Mumbles to Play the Allagash in Portland Saturday, June 6

 Big 2026 Coming.
 Meantime, the Mumbles Ruminate on Tribute Origins

 Heartiest New Year’s greetings from the band to everyone out there in Mumbles Nation.
 We wanted to share some content here and encourage you to monitor this space, as 2026 is shaping up as a busy year on the ol’ gig calendar.
-We should soon have news about a cool April date at a new, prestige venue.
-Well, new to us… Also, our first Fryeburg Fair is lined up (first week in October), and several more new-venue dates are in the works.
+Expect an announcement soon regarding a new, prestige venue.
+Well, new to us.
+Also, our first Fryeburg Fair appearance is lined up (first week in October), and several more dates remain in the works.

 Yet facts are facts: The band was born in the tribute milieu and this podcast discussion really got us thinking about what that meant at the time, and what it means now.